dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

 id: "bigquery"
 sidebar_label: "BigQuery quickstart"
 ---
-For the BigQuery project in the quickstart guide, you'll learn how to set up BigQuery and connect it to dbt Cloud.
+For the BigQuery project in the quickstart guide, you'll learn how to:
-This guide will walk you through:

-- Setting up a new BigQuery instance &mdash; Log in and create a new Google Cloud project​.
+- Create a Google Cloud Platform (GCP) project.
-- Accessing sample data in a public dataset &mdash; BigQuery supports public data sets that can be directly queried, so we will show you how to access those datasets via select statements.
-Additionally, we will show you how to populate your own database objects with that data.
+- Access sample data in a public dataset.
-- Connecting dbt Cloud to BigQuery &mdash;
+- Connect dbt Cloud to BigQuery.
+- Take a sample query and turn it into a model in your dbt project.
+A model in dbt is a select statement.
+- Add tests to your models
+- Document your models
+- Schedule a job to run

 :::tip Videos for you
 You can check out [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) for free if you're interested in course learning with videos.